Non-geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: Summary non-geometric TTL coupling

 For the given assumptions, all presented non-geometric TTL effects are summarised in Tab.~\ref{tab: TTL_NG_overview}.
 This table is the counterpart to the geometric TTL effects summarised in \cite[cf Tab.~1]{G21}.

 \fulltable{Overview of the different non-geometric cross-coupling mechanisms for a beam with normal incidence and no photodiode tilt (except where explicitly stated otherwise), i.e.\ $\beta=\varphi_\text{PD}=0$.
 We further assume normal incidence of the reference beam, i.e.\ $\varphi_r=0$, and equal beam parameters, unless explicitly stated otherwise.
 For each effect we give a short description and the general behaviour (approximated), like linear, quadratic or mixed with respect to the tilt angle.
-Cross-coupling due to wavefront errors and detector geometry have in general an arbitrary form.
+Cross-coupling due to wavefront errors and detector geometry have in general an arbitrary form and are reported here only for completeness.
 The non-geometric effects apply both for mirror rotation (MR) or receiving system rotation (RS), unless explicitly mentioned otherwise. }

 \endfulltable